golemfactory/yagna-docs/payments/layer-2-payments.md

 Thanks to the underlying technology, namely zkRollup, the validators in zkSync are able to process thousands of transactions in a single block.
 The hash of such a block and a cryptographic proof that the block is a result of an application of a series of correct state transitions is published to Ethereum blockchain.
 Alongside it, the delta change resultant from execution of all the included transactions is also published to the blockchain and both the delta and the proof are validated by a smart contract.

-The net effect is that, with significantly smaller costs and much higher transaction throughput, zkSync remains almost as secure as the Ethereum mainnet itself.
+The net effect is that, with smaller costs and higher transaction throughput, zkSync remains almost as secure as the Ethereum mainnet itself.

+Unfortunately, zkSync also has two major drawbacks.
+The first one is that, while the transaction fees are indeed smaller, they're still uneconomically high for zkSync to serve as a viable platform for Golem, where the transactions happen often and the paid amounts tend to be relatively low.
+The second one is that - zkSync being a closed, single-purpose network - it currently has no potential to sustain DeFi and thus, tokens accumulated by users cannot be used otherwise than only after the specific user exists zkSync, which, because it requires committing a transaction to the Ethereum mainchain, is prohibitively expensive unless the user was able to collect a sizable amount.

 ### Polygon

-Formely dubbed "Matic", Polygon is becoming a de-facto standard for a lot of decentralized apps in the Ethereum ecosystem.
+Formely dubbed "Matic", Polygon is becoming a de-facto standard for a lot of decentralized apps in the Ethereum space.
 Technically, it could be argued that it's not really a "Layer 2" solution as it doesn't keep in sync with the Ethereum but rather maintains its own side chain, connected to the Ethereum main chain with a set of inter-chain bridges.

 What makes Polygon attractive is that its chain is fully compatible with the Ethereum, making all the smart contracts, wallets and other applications currently working with Ethereum immediately usable on Polygon.
 One noticeable difference is that in place of the ETH token, the Polygon chain uses its own MATIC token to pay the transaction fees.

 The consensus on Polygon's mainnet chain is maintained by a carefully selected and somewhat decentralized set of validator nodes who use a proof-of-stake mechanism, whereby the validators stake their MATIC tokens.
 Because of this set-up and because no active synchronization with the Ethereum is attempted, the costs of transactions are several orders of magnitude lower than on Ethereum.

-A user wishing to enter and exit Polygon - that is transfer funds between Polygon and the Ethereum mainnet - needs to use a bridge - a special kind of contract that locks user's funds in one chains and issues them a respective amount in the other chain.
+A user wishing to enter and exit Polygon - that is transfer funds between Polygon and the Ethereum mainnet - needs to use a bridge - a special kind of contract that locks user's funds on one chain and transfers them a respective amount on the other chain.
 Because those bridges need to work on the Ethereum, they're pretty costly to interact with.

-The good news is that a user having funds on Polygon may not have an immediate need to exit from Polygon to mainnet as there are a lot of centralized and decentralized exchanges and other kinds of DeFi solutions already operating directly _on_ the Polygon chain.
+The good news is that a user having funds on Polygon - e.g. someone who received tokens as a Golem provider - may not have an immediate need to exit from Polygon to mainnet as there are a lot of centralized and decentralized exchanges and other kinds of DeFi solutions already operating directly _on_ the Polygon chain.

+Moreover, from the perspective of Golem requestors, Polygon is currently an indisputably superior solution because the ratio between the amounts paid for computing resourses and the transaction fees is much more favorable than on the main chain or on zkSync.

 ## Current support in Golem

 The providers are ready to receive payments on any of the supported platforms - be it the Ethereum, Polygon or zkSync.
 Obviously, by default, they expect those payments to be made on the respective mainnet chains.

-On the other hand, because we assume requestors will first start by testing the ground using their just-created apps on a testnet, the default network for those nodes is zkSync/Rinkeby.
+On the other hand, because we assume requestors will first start by testing the ground using their just-created apps on a testnet, the default payment platform for those nodes is ERC20/Rinkeby.

+Please note that while we're still leaving zkSync enabled by default on Providers to enable a smooth transition after the launch of Polygon support in yagna, we'll be disabling that default in a close future.
+We also intend to give our current providers a sensible solution to make the funds they have accumulated so far, available on Polygon.

-When you run `yagna payment fund` \(you don't have to add `--driver=zksync` since it's currently the default\) on testnet, Golem initializes a new account from our custom faucet \(a service that transfers test tokens to an address that asks for it\) which provides it with test GLM tokens that are already transferred to zkSync.
-Then all payments are performed through zkSync and in consequence, all the providers receive all the payments to their zkSync accounts.
+When you run `yagna payment fund` \(you don't have to add `--driver=erc20` since it's currently the default\) on testnet, Golem initializes a new account from our custom faucet \(a service that transfers test tokens to an address that asks for it\) which provides it with test ETH and GLM tokens.

 Of course, you also need to enable your accounts' sender mode, which is done using `yagna payment init --sender`.
 All this is covered in [our requestor introduction](../requestor-tutorials/flash-tutorial-of-requestor-development/).